Cozy Peach Kitchen

 Salad layers

-A good salad in a jar recipe is all about the layers.
-Since these jars make four servings of meal prep, that's four days that they'll be sitting in the fridge.
+A good mason jar salad recipe is all about the layers.
+Since these jars make four to five servings of meal prep, that's four to five days that they'll be sitting in the fridge.

 Note: I put my salads in these wide-mouth 32-ounce Ball jars (also known as mason jars).
 They're available at most grocery stores, on Amazon, and usually there are several at the thrift store (that's where most of mine are from).